 23. One of Joseph Smith's first experiments with adultery began with a teen-age girl named Fanny Ward Alger who worked in the Smith home as a maidservant.
-William E. McLellin, Mormon apostle, indicated that Emma Smith "looked through a crack and saw the transaction" in the barn.
-(Richard Van Wagoner, Mormon Polygamy: A History, 2nd Edition, Signature Books, 1989, pages 4-11)
+William E. McLellin, Mormon Apostle, indicated that Emma Smith "looked through a crack and saw the transaction" in the barn.
+(Richard Van Wagoner, Mormon Polygamy: A History, 2nd edition, Signature Books, 1989, pp. 4-11)

 25. Joseph Smith institutionalized the practice of lying, so church leaders could deny the practice of taking multiple wives and keep Smith out of legal trouble.
 Sober-faced lies permitted leaders to deceive with a clear conscience; believing that God permitted and even encouraged lying to protect the principle of plural marriage.

 If accusers did not frame their allegations using precisely the right terms, the leaders felt justified in prevaricating.
 If the accusers framed their words perfectly, the leaders lied anyway.
-Their view was that it was more important to live the higher law - loyalty to the Prophet - than to expose the truth to Gentiles.
+Their view was that it was more important to live the higher law ? loyalty to the Prophet ? than to expose the truth to Gentiles.
 A prominent feature of Mormonism is that loyalty trumps honesty.
 (Linda King Newell and Valeen Tippets Avery, Mormon Enigma: Emma Hale Smith, p.
-113. See also B. Carmon Hardy, Solemn Covenant: The Mormon Polygamous Passage, University of Illinois Press, 1992,p.
-365. For an excellent treatment of loyalty and obedience vs. honesty see http://i4m.com/think/leaders/mormon_loyalty.htm and http://i4m.com/think/leaders/come_clean.htm)
+113. See also B. Carmon Hardy, Solemn Covenant: The Mormon Polygamous Passage, University of Illinois Press, 1992, p.
+365.)
+For an excellent treatment of loyalty and obedience vs. honesty see the following: http://i4m.com/think/leaders/mormon_loyalty.htmand http://i4m.com/think/leaders/come_clean.htm